zchyde/brooklinebooksmith.com/_drafts/fall-avalanche.md

 ---

 Let me explain to you how fall works in the kids' section.
-You take all the summer reading books down of their summer reading display and put up one million books about Halloween as the summer reading is squashed them back into your normal overstock.&nbsp; You bring in ten thousand million copies of every book you've ever seen in your life, because as soon as they exit the beach, forward-thinking people *begin contemplating their holiday shopping*.
+You take all the summer reading books down of their summer reading display and put up one million books about Halloween as the summer reading is squashed back into your normal overstock.&nbsp; You bring in ten thousand million copies of every book you've ever seen in your life, because as soon as they exit the beach, forward-thinking people *begin contemplating their holiday shopping*.

 And then every new, exciting, important book in the world arrives in the store on that one fateful day.
 Let's call it this Tuesday.
 Sometimes, walking through the kids' section, you (non-bookseller, normal shopper you) may notice cardboard displays like the one pictured above.
 Sometimes we have up to three of these sitting out in the section!
 Holding important and beautiful new books!!